 Please define: “The site continued to leak waste.”

 Again, the overwhelming support for Seven Bridges has been remarkable.
 But at the same time, it shows how little research is actually being done when reporting medical conditions.
-So, when The Mighty wrote a story about Seven stating, "the site continued to leak waste,” it was confusing.
+So, when The Mighty wrote a story about Seven saying, "the site continued to leak waste,” it was confusing.
 Especially without mentioning the fact it was fecal incontinence.
 To someone who has an ostomy or knows anything about them, the term “site” almost always refers to the stoma site.
 Readers probably interpreted it as his ostomy pouch leaking which is misleading since he didn't have a colostomy at the time.

 It's not uncommon for journalists to report the news by grabbing bits and pieces from other media sources.
 The objective is to pass around the message without it becoming erroneous.
 But it does, in fact, become inaccurate.